 – Do not export Cache*

-– Do not export media library (this is good to use if you want to troubleshoot the backup but you will have no images etc. in the export)
+– Do not export the media library (this is useful if you want to troubleshoot the backup, but there are no images or other data in the export).

-– Do not export themes (use to troubleshoot if your theme is preventing a backup or restore)
+– Do not export themes (use this to troubleshoot if your theme is preventing you from backing up or restoring your data).

-– Do not export must-use plugins (use if you are having issues or moving hosting)
+– Do not export must-use plugins (use if you are having problems or moving your hosting).

-– Do not export plugins (use to troubleshoot issues or exclude all plugins)
+– Do not export plugins (use this to troubleshoot issues or exclude all plugins).

-– Do not export database (this will mean that your site will not have posts, pages, media or content – use for troubleshooting only)
+– Do not export the database (this means that your site will have no posts, pages, media, or content – only use for troubleshooting.).